nptscot/nptscot.github.io/manual/index.md

  				<div class="layertools layertools-streetspace">
 -->

-The Street Space layer allows a rapid, at-a-glance evaluation of the spatial deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).
+The Street Space layer provides information about the spatial deliverability of segregated cycle infrastructure (on links requiring dedicated infrastructure).

-It categorises roads in accordance with the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68).
-It specifies the methodology for classifying road space and cycle infrastructure.
-The sections below describe the measurement methods and datasets used, the cycle infrastructure types considered, and the assumptions regarding bus routes and road types.

-The analysis compares the space required for segregated cycle infrastructure (widths taken from [Cycling by Design guidance table 3.2](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68)) with the available kerb-to-kerb (carriageway) or full corridor (including footways and verges) widths.

-Note: Space required for parking and loading is currently excluded from the analysis, due to lack of a national parking & loading dataset.
+The layer visualises whether or not new infrastructure will fit on road segments by calculating the space required for segregated cycle infrastructure, accounting for width requirements for buffers between light segregation and motor traffic described in [table 3.2 of Cycling by Design](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68), based on the speed limit of roads.
+The checkboxes allow the user to choose between the kerb-to-kerb (carriageway) or full corridor (carriageway plus pavements or other man-made part of the corridor, from 'building-to-building' or 'edge-to-edge' of the road in built-up areas) widths of the existing network.
+The full corridor width excludes grass verges, trees, and other natural features that could be used for cycle infrastructure.
+The checkboxes also allows you to choose between two types of cycle infrastructure: two unidirectional protected cycle tracks (one on each side of the street, appropriate in most cases) or a single bidirectional cycle track (on one side of the street, which require less space but which are unlikely to be suitable on roads with many side roads or driveways).

 #### Road width measurements